marshaltudu14/AlgoTrading/memory-bank/projectbrief.md

 # Project Brief: AlgoTrading System

-**Objective:** Develop an algorithmic trading system capable of fetching historical data, processing it, backtesting strategies, and potentially deploying them.
+**Objective:** Develop an algorithmic trading system capable of fetching historical data, processing it, backtesting strategies, and executing strategies in real-time using the Fyers API.

 **Core Functionality:**
 1.  **Authentication:** Securely authenticate with the Fyers API (`src/fyers_auth.py`).